How do I track my money? (Simple ways to understand what is going on)

 Often you can be surprised once it is there in black and white.
 Now you can finally see what is going on.
 An up to date tracker will show you what you are focusing your energy on (your money) and what you are valuing the most at that time.

-If you see you’re not saving anything or that much it is indicating to you that you probably don’t value it that much.
+If you see you’re not saving anything or that much, it indicates that you probably don’t value it that much.
 Would be interesting to understand why you don’t appreciate savings that much?
 Is it because you have no plans to spend the money?

-If all your money is going on takeaways, it might be showing you that you love convenience or can’t be bothered to cook.
+If all your money goes on takeaways, it might show you that you love convenience or can’t be bothered to cook.
 Part of this may be the lack of ideas, cooking skills or planning out the prep time needed.

 Set saving goals